What is an AVA? The quick answer is, an American Viticultural Area (AVA) is an federally designated wine region in the United States.

 For a wine to be labeled with an AVA name, at least 85 percent of the wine must come from grapes grown within the AVA.
 This ensures that YOU, the wine drinker, are sipping wine that represents the area it says it’s from.
 There is no bait and switch here…

 I’ve been to countless wineries where I would get super excited about how this winery – in an unknown region – was producing wines equivalent to Napa.
 BUUUUT I would then learn that’s where they were buying their grapes.
-(Total let down.
-Not to mention time to leave the tasting for me.)
+Talk about a total let down.
+Not to mention time to leave the tasting for me.
 So, having the AVA label on a wine is extremely helpful in knowing where you’re sipping.

 It’s also a great way to help you identify wines to purchase.
 If you know and like a specific wine region and the bottle has the AVA listed, chances are pretty high you’ll be pleased with your purchase.